Contribution

 Proposals

-Proposal steps are designed to help the contributor communicate an idea, while also determining whether existing guidelines, components, or assets can meet a need.
+Proposal steps are designed to help the contributor communicate an idea and determine whether existing guidelines, components, or assets can meet that need.

-Compound strives to be lean with a low learning curve, so whilst Compound welcomes contributions, it is a balance between benefit and too many guidelines.
+Compound strives to be lean with a low learning curve, so whilst Compound welcomes contributions, it is a balance between benefit and the risk of too many guidelines.

 Component proposals and guideline proposals follow different processes.